Homogeneous projective varieties with semi-continuous rank function: Introduction

-Let $G\subset GL(V)$ be a connected reductive algebraic subgroup such that $V$ is a simple $G$-module.
-Then the variety $\PP(V)$ contains a unique closed $G$-orbit, which we denote by $\XX(G, V)$. \begin{theorem} Assume that $\dim V\ge2$.
-Let $G'$ be the commutator subgroup of $G$.
-Then the variety $\XX(G, V)$ is tame in $\PP(V)$ if and only if the pair $(G', V)$ appears in the following table.
+\begin{theorem} Let $G$ be a semisimple algebraic group and $V$ be a finite dimensional irreducible $G$-module, with $\dim V\ge2$.
+Then the closed $G$-orbit $\XX(G, V)\subset\PP(V)$ is rs-continuous if and only if the pair $(G, V)$ appears in the following table.

-where by $RSpin_n$ we denote (any) spinor representation of the simply connected cover of $SO_n$, by $\Lambda^2_0\CC^{2n}$ we denote the second fundamental representation of $Sp_{2n}$ (which is identified with a hyperplane in $\Lambda^2\CC^{2n}$), by $\CC^{27}$ we denote any one of two the smallest fundamental representations of $E_6$, by $\CC^{26}$ we denote the smallest fundamental representations of $F_4$, by $\CC^7$ we denote the smallest fundamental representations of $G_2$.
-In the third column we write the highest weight of $V$ with respect to $G'$ (we use here and throughout the paper the enumeration convention of~\cite{VO}).
+where by $RSpin_n$ we denote (any) spinor representation of the simply connected cover of $SO_n$, by $\Lambda^2_0\CC^{2n}$ we denote the second fundamental representation of $Sp_{2n}$ (which is identified with a hyperplane in $\Lambda^2\CC^{2n}$), by $\CC^{27}$ we denote any one of the two smallest fundamental representations of $E_6$, by $\CC^{26}$ we denote the smallest fundamental representation of $F_4$, by $\CC^7$ we denote the smallest fundamental representation of $G_2$.
+In the third column we list the highest weight of $V$ with respect to $G'$ (we use here and throughout the paper the numbering convention of~\cite[p.
+294]{VO}).

-Moreover, if $(G,V)$ is wild, then it contains an exceptional vector of border rank 2. \end{theorem}
+Moreover, if $(G,V)$ is r-discontinuous, then it contains an exceptional vector of border rank 2. \end{theorem}

 We give a proof of Theorem~\ref{Tkltame} in Section~\ref{SprT}.
 As a corollary, we obtain the list of homogeneous projective varieties given below.
-The list of varieties is shorter, because in certain cases there are subgroups of the automorphism group of the variety acting transitively.
+The list of varieties is shorter, because, as mentioned above, in certain cases there are subgroups of the automorphism group of the variety acting transitively.

-\begin{coro} The tame projective varieties $\XX\subset\PP(V)$ with transitive linear automorphism group are the following:
+\begin{coro} The rs-continuous projective varieties $\XX\subset\PP(V)$ with transitive linear automorphism group are the following:

-In all cases $\XX$ coincides with the projectivization of the set of highest weight vectors of the respective representation. \end{coro}